jlevy/lft/lft.md

 Along with this, the dichotomy between human language and code is blurring.

 LLMs don’t change the fundamentals of writing, communication, or clear thinking.
-But they are accelerating changes in tools that have been happening for a long time.
+But they are accelerating many of the challenges that we have seen in software and digital media for many years.

 ## Principles of Software Engineering